vil/H4X-Tools/readme.md

 Toolkit for scraping, OSINT and more.

 > [!IMPORTANT]
 > Please make sure to install `python-devel` package if you are on Linux or `python-dev` if you are on Windows, otherwise H4X-Tools will not build in the 3.12 version of Python!
 Please refer to [this](https://github.com/V1li/H4X-Tools/issues/17) issue.
+Otherwise, use Python 3.11.

 Submit feature requests and bugs in the [issues](https://github.com/V1li/H4X-Tools/issues) tab.